ciarand/phoenix/README.md

 - Sets up a working go environment (from source) and installs some basic bins

+- Installs Java (openjdk on Debian)

+- Sets up a working Clojure environment with lein

+- Sets up a working Scala environment + sbt

 - Replicates these scripts (repo included) to the target machine, installs the latest version of Ansible